Electric Shuttle Bus Pilot Project

 About the project

 Calgary Transit is moving to a fleet of zero-emission buses to support The City’s corporate-emission reduction goals in the Calgary Climate Strategy- Pathways to 2050.
 Our fleet transition includes a project to deploy several 40-foot battery electric buses (BEBs).
-To prepare for BEB operations, we’re pursuing an electric bus pilot project to put 14 28-foot battery electric shuttles on the road.
+To prepare for BEB operations, we’re pursuing an electric shuttle bus pilot project to put battery electric buses on the road.

 Project benefits